DataONEorg/rdataone/README.txt

 Developer notes
 ---------------
 1. Include any Java jars and classes in d1_client_r/inst/java
-2. use "R CMD INSTALL d1_client_r" to install in the local R env
+2. use "R CMD INSTALL dataone" to install in the local R env
-3. use "R CMD check d1_client_r" to check package validity
+3. use "R CMD check dataone" to check package validity
-4. use "R CMD build d1_client_r" to build a distribution
+4. use "R CMD build dataone" to build a distribution

 Once installed, the package can be run in R using:
 $ R
 > library(dataone)
 Loading required package: rJava
-> help("dataone-package")
+> help("dataone")

 Installation Verification